 If you are able to, the best spot would be a completely different room to any you use during ‘personal’ hours.
 Think of setting up a home office where you can close the door and shut out all distractions, then once you’re done for the day you can leave that room and use your house as you wish.

 Additionally, make sure you have everything you need in place before you even begin working remotely.
-This includes a strong internet connection, relevant systems you need and the ability to take calls and video conferences to stay in touch with colleagues throughout this time.
-This may even mean taking the necessary equipment you need such as a mouse, keyboard and screens from your office to make working remotely more comfortable and efficient.
+This includes a strong internet connection, relevant systems you need, and the ability to take calls and video conferences to stay in touch with colleagues throughout this time.
+This may even mean taking the necessary equipment you need such as a mouse, keyboard, and screens from your office to make working remotely more comfortable and efficient.

-Since this is a new experience for everyone, there are plenty of challenges of working remotely, and staying connected could easily be one of them.
+Since this is a new experience for everyone, there are plenty of challenges to working remotely, and staying connected could easily be one of them.
 To avoid a sense of isolation, it’s important that you and your team communicate regularly.
-Using chat apps like Slack, Zoom and other video conferencing services will enable you and your teammates to ‘screen share’ throughout remote meetings and stay on the ‘same page.’
+Using chat apps like Slack, Zoom, and other video conferencing services will enable you and your teammates to ‘screen share’ throughout remote meetings and stay on the ‘same page.’

-This is further reinforced as productivity tools like Slack and Zoom have already seen a significant increase in usage, as also evidenced by an uptick in stock prices (ZM +85% in 2020 and +45% in February).
+This is further reinforced as productivity tools as Slack and Zoom have already seen a significant increase in usage, as also evidenced by an uptick in stock prices (ZM +85% in 2020 and +45% in February).
 It reinforces the fact that these remote-friendly software tools are a critical part of the remote worker’s day-to-day, especially when it comes to getting work done and feeling less isolated.
 Google Drive also enables teams to work well remotely.
-You can share docs and sheets to get work done in real time and join a ‘hangout’ to speak to your colleagues as you go.
+You can share docs and sheets to get work done in real-time and join a ‘hangout’ to speak to your colleagues as you go.

 Furthermore, better communication while remote can help maintain your relationship with your colleagues, managers, and direct reports.
 It’s also important for managers to encourage employees to share their opinions or concerns about a particular project so they don’t feel like they’re being dismissed just because they’re not in the same room.

 While working from home, you have to take responsibility for yourself.
-Nobody is going to stop you and you may be amazed by how you can go from getting distracted by everything at home to having zero reason to stop working on or thinking about all your deadlines and priorities.
+Nobody is going to stop you and you may be amazed by how you can go from getting distracted by everything at home to having zero reasons to stop working on or thinking about all your deadlines and priorities.
 Schedule breaks to get up and get some air.
 Schedule time to go grab lunch.
 Most importantly, schedule a stop time.
 This means you clock out and trust that whatever is waiting for you will wait.

 Another way to help yourself with this is by implementing BlockSite’s Work Mode feature throughout your day.
 Work Mode allows you to work for 25 minutes and take a 5-minute break when using the extension and on mobile, you can change the times to whatever suits you best.
 Maybe you would like to work for an hour and take a 10-minute break?
 You can adjust the work and break times on BlockSite so it’s entirely up to you but it’s great for anyone who struggles to keep focused for long periods of time or those who need to remember to take a break in between tasks.